charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### Is Clprolf Object-Oriented?

-Clprolf is not an Object-Oriented Programming (OOP) language.
+Clprolf is not an Object-Oriented Programming (OOP) language, also but it remains fully compatible with it.
 It does not use traditional OOP objects directly.
 Instead, it defines specific basic components for objects and interfaces.
+The language is close to the Actor model, and to Multi-agent systems (MAS).

-However, Clprolf remains fully compatible with OOP and relies on OOP objects for code generation when needed.
+However, Clprolf relies on OOP objects for code generation when needed.

 In Java or C++, you can keep thinking in OOP.
-In Clprolf, you can't, and that's normal.
+In Clprolf language (or framework), you can't, and that's normal.
 Clprolf is not OOP.

 ### A SUPERSET OF JAVA
 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface',